 UFC Spotlight – The Rise of Jorge Masvidal

 One of the best things about UFC, much like any sport, is when someone rises from anonymity into fame.
 From a match that looks like a filler fight, the audience gets hyped in a matter of seconds and starts paying attention to someone who was a nobody at that point.
 Such is the story of Jorge Masvidal, who is one of the top fighters in UFC today.
-It is for that reason that we want to go over the story of Masvidal, go back to the match when he was noticed, and how he started his UFC career.
+It is for that reason that we want to go over the story of Masvidal, go back to the match when he was noticed, and how he started his career in UFC – the most famous mixed martial arts championship being closely watched by bettors who are using Virgin bet sign up offer.

 Masvidal vs. Ben Askren